 Clinical integration is collaborative, coordinated care among health care providers.
-The focus is on improved quality, increased efficiency and reduced costs.
-A clinically integrated network may include physicians, acute and post-acute facilities, and other types of healthcare providers, such as pharmacies.
+The focus is on improved quality, increased efficiency, and reduced costs.
+A clinically integrated network may include physicians, acute and post-acute facilities, home health practitioners, and other health care providers.
 Clinically integrated networks develop clinical protocols, measure performance against the protocols, build care management systems to engage patients, implement technology to support these initiatives, and reward providers for high quality care.
-As a result, communities should become healthier, patients should be more engaged, and health care should be better coordinated.
+As a result, communities become healthier, patients are more engaged, and health care is better coordinated.

-As health insurance costs continue to rise, health plans are reducing payments for volume and are instead rewarding value.
-Payment models are moving from fee-for-service payments to value based contracts that provide incentives for quality and efficiency.
-Clinically integrated networks provide the infrastructure for value based contracting through technology and systems designed to reduce variation in care, manage chronic disease and coordinate care across the continuum.
+Payment models continue to move from fee-for-service payments to value-based contracts that share savings and risk.
+Clinically integrated networks provide the infrastructure for value-based contracting through technology and systems designed to reduce variation in care, manage chronic disease and coordinate care across the continuum.

-St. Luke’s Care Network expects to receive incentive payments earned through value based contracts with payors and purchasers.
-After covering certain expenses, St. Luke’s Care Network plans to distribute incentive payments to physicians and other participating providers based on quality and efficiency, and the SLCN incentive distribution policy.
+As St. Luke’s Care Network (SLCN) receives shared savings payments from value based contracts with payors and purchasers, the incentive payments will be distributed to physicians and other participating providers based on quality and efficiency, and the SLCN incentive distribution policy.

 Among other benefits, participating physicians will have access to:

-- New payment models with financial incentives for quality outcomes
+- New payment models with financial incentives for quality outcomes; and

 - Participation in a preferred network.

 - Participate in quality and cost improvement programs that include sharing data with St. Luke’s Care Network;

 - Support care management programs developed by St. Luke’s Care Network;

 - Abide by policies, procedures, and performance standards adopted by St. Luke’s Care Network;